ezClocker

 Flexible scheduling

 Find a scheduling software that helps with scheduling and communicating schedule changes.
 Employees become frustrated when they don’t know when to work so manually making and changing schedules can be difficult.
-A scheduling software can make it painless and helps with communicating with employees, so they always have the ability to look up their hours.
-Make sure you are flexible about changes and are able to help with unexpected life events when they happen.
+A scheduling software can make it painless and helps with communicating with employees, so they always can look up their hours.
+Make sure you are flexible about changes and can help with unexpected life events when they happen.

 During an employee’s performance review or at least once a year, meet with your employees to discuss their desired career path.
 Many employees leave because they don’t know when the next promotion is available.
 Talk to them about their interests.
 If they are interested in going down a different direction in your company, offer some suggestions to help them achieve their goals.
 Communicating with your employees often helps them know you care and want to help them.